-The request should come to Transportation from the school's Youth Action Center or through the school's principal.
+The request should come to the Dallas Department of Transportation from the school's Youth Action Center or through the school's principal.
 Engineering staff will study the location and determine traffic counts, speed of traffic during drop-off and pick-up time at the school, and the number of students crossing.

 What is the process for requesting installation of new traffic signals?

 Upon receipt of a request for a traffic signal installation, a signal warrant study is performed to determine if a signal is justified.
 Assigning right-of-way is the primary purpose for a traffic signal; consequently, the study focuses primarily on the amount of traffic using the intersection.
 Other factors include the number of pedestrians using the intersection, the number of reported accidents that would be susceptible to correction by signal control and vehicle speeds.

 Results of the signal warrant study are generally available in 10 to 12 weeks from the date of the initial request.
 If the signal is justified, construction is scheduled as funds become available.

 How do I get a street light repaired or a new one installed?

 All street lights in the City of Dallas are installed and maintained by ONCOR.
 Please contact their customer service department at (888) 313-4747 or click here for street light repairs.
 Call Dallas 311 at 3-1-1 when dialing from inside the city limits or (214) 670-5111 when dialing outside the city limits or call the City of Dallas street lighting section at (214) 670-6904 to request a new light.